gibanator/lightningchart_thyroid/README.md

 #### Pandas
 In this project, we will mainly use the dataframe, two-dimensional data structure provided by Pandas.
 It can be easily created from CSV or Excel file.

+#### NumPy
+NumPy is provided with Pandas and it is a fundamental package for scientific computing in Python.
+It provides support for arrays, mathematical functions, and linear algebra operations.

 #### XGBoost
 XGBoost a popular machine learning algorithm that is highly efficient and effective for classification and regression tasks.
 It is an implementation of gradient boosted decision trees designed for speed and performance.